MAGMA-KROSS/PortFolio_Generator/README.md

 ## Description

-The Resume Generator is a full-stack web application built with the MERN stack (MongoDB, Express.js, React.js, Node.js) and Next.js for the frontend.
+The Portfolio Generator is a full-stack web application built with the MERN stack (MongoDB, Express.js, React.js, Node.js) and Next.js for the frontend.
 It provides users with a simple and intuitive interface to create, customize, and download their resumes.

 -----

 ## Features

   * **User Authentication**: Secure user authentication and authorization.
-  * **Resume Creation**: Create and edit resumes with various sections like personal details, education, work experience, skills, and projects.
+  * **Portfolio Creation**: Create and edit resumes with various sections like personal details, education, work experience, skills, and projects.
   * **Multiple Templates**: Choose from a variety of professional resume templates.
   * **Image Upload**: Upload a profile picture to be included in the resume, with support for Cloudinary.
   * **PDF Generation**: Download the generated resume as a PDF.